 Ten years is a long time in the games industry.
 It seems to move at a lighting speed, with new games that push their respective genres, and tech advancements to games and development being revealed every few months (new consoles are just around the corner!).
-But this change such a relatively short period of time felt all the more apparent, when reflecting on the fact that it has been ten years since the release of the original Amnesia (The Dark Descent) this month.
+This change feels all the more obvious, when reflecting on the fact that it has been a decade since the release of the original Amnesia (The Dark Descent) this month.

-The impact it had not only the horror game genre, but the streaming culture that took off in the years after and the industry as a whole, is hugely significant.
-It's a game and now series, which has inspired not only a huge swath of fans to become modders and create their own maps and stories, but to develop their own games too, inspired by the dark, atmosphere rich world of Amnesia.
+The impact it had not only the horror game genre, but video game streaming culture that took off in the years after and the industry as a whole, is hugely significant.
+It's a game and now series, which has inspired not only a huge swath of fans to become modders and create their own stories, but to develop their own games too, inspired by the dark, atmosphere rich world of Amnesia.

 No one is more aware of this impact than Thomas Grip, one of the co-founders and the creative director of Frictional Games.
 As part of our 10th anniversary celebrations of Amnesia: The Dark Descent (ADD) this month, we chatted to Grip about the lasting impact of ADD on the industry, the many mods which followed and the future of the studio with Amnesia: Rebirth.